PERIOD PARRRTY

 Gitika Buttoo Director

-Wed 29 Oct DJ in the bar after performance of Period Parrrty 8-11pm
+Wed 29 Oct DJ in the bar after the performance of Period Parrrty 8-11pm

 Sat 1 Nov 3.45pm Screening of short film, Ratthum (Blood)